 I found a good primer for understanding the basics at this panel discussion held recently during Photo London.
 The event, moderated by Brandei Este, Sotheby’s head of photographs and sponsored by Citi Private Bank included Michael Benson, the co-founding Director of Photo London, Brett Rogers, Director of the Photographer’s Gallery, Giles Huxley-Parlour, Director of the Huxley-Parlour Gallery and Carrie Scott, of Carrie Scott and Partners, an independent curator and dealer who represents Harold’s work and had produced the remarkable exhibition Found during Photo London.

 At one point in the conversation, Carrie spoke about the mix of old and new prints hanging at the show referring to the “aura” of the old prints printed by Harold.
 This led into a deeper exploration of the designations “vintage”, “printed later” and “modern” prints.
-It was Giles Huxley-Parlour who went into more detail on this and I recommend those interested to listen to the whole passage from the on-line video above starting at 33:13 through 40.:00 (in fact the entire panel discussion is super for the collector and photographer alike).
+It was Giles Huxley-Parlour who went into more detail on this and I recommend those interested to listen to the whole passage from the video inside the article mentioned above (starting at 33:13 through 40.:00) In fact the entire panel discussion is super for the collector and photographer alike.
 Here are a few points he makes:

 A closer look: The ironies and paradoxes of the print as art object

 As Giles points out in his explanation, vintage prints made in Harold’s day and well before were generally never made to be exhibited.
 Rather they were working prints made for publication for magazines and newspapers.